jordannoble/icmaths-timetabler/README.md

 pip install -r requirements.txt
 ```

+You will also need a local [redis](http://redis.io/) server running.
 The web server can then be started by running

 ```
 python run.py